-The truth sensor has been estimated to be a 5x5 sensor with detailed error budgets for the same still in the works.
-The baseline design will have 2 truth sensors as these sensors are to be placed as close as possible to the science instrument.
-The WF truth sensor will be a IR sensor while the NF field truth sensor as conceptualized to be a visible sensor.
-With the available information we estimate the plate scale to be 0.65"/pixel for the visible sensor and 200 mas/pixel for the IR TWFS.
-The visible plate scale was chosen based on the fact that the Strehls are 11% at 5" separation from the on-axis science target and 2% at a off-axis radius of 15".
-The median seeing limited spot size is 0.65".
+IR sensor while the NF field truth sensor is conceptualized to be a visible sensor.
+The truth WFS plate scale is estimated to be 0.65"/pixel for the visible sensor and 200 mas /pixel for the IR TWFS.
+The visible plate scale was chosen based on the fact that the Strehls are 11% at 5" separation from the on-axis science target and 2% at an off-axis radius of 15".
+The median seeing limited spot size is 0.65" (see NGAO Error budget spreadsheet).

-Since the 20x20 woofer mirror won't give much correction over the large field, the IR TWFS can either be enabled with a separate MOAO relay to guide on a faint star or split (5%) light from the TTFA sensor.
-The later scheme is attractive since the TWFS is a slow sensor and needs little light, at the same time it saves on the cost of the AO relay and the real-time computation hardware/ software to correct in yet another direction.
-The later scheme also helps acquire stars faster than the counterpart.
-The plate scale is chosen to be the same as the TT sensors.
-The Strehls are like 20% in H-band and 10% in J-band, well within the range to be able to sense TT on the core of the PSF.
+Since the 20x20 woofer mirror won't deliver a diffraction limited image over the 150" field, the IR TWFS can either be enabled with a separate MOAO relay to guide on a faint star or split (5%) light from the TTFA sensor.
+The later scheme is attractive since the TWFS is a slow sensor and needs only a fraction of the light feeding the TTFA sensor, at the same time it saves on the cost of the AO relay and the real-time computation hardware/ software to correct in yet another direction.
+The latter scheme also helps acquire stars faster and is so the preferred option for the NGAO system design.
+The plate scale for the IR TWFS is the same as the TT sensors.
+The Strehls are ~20% in H-band and 10% in J-band; well within the range to be able to sense TT on the core of the PSF.
+The baseline choice is to use feed the IR TWFS using light from the MOAO relay that feeds the IR TTFA sensor.

-Status of the truth sensor error budget - The EB tool is being revamped to include the TWFS in the control loop.
+The EB tool is being revamped to include the TWFS in the control loop.
 Currently, a new spreadsheet to evaluate truth sensor SNR and centroiding error has been made.
-In the visible arm one can go down to 21.5 mag with 10 sec. integration time and achieve 35 nm of total TWFS error.
+Current estimates suggest that the visible TWFS can go down to 21.5 mag with 10 sec. integration time and achieve 35 nm of total TWFS error.

+9. NGS sensor:

-5. NGS sensor: The NGS sensor is to be positioned in the narrow field and will be equipped to pick off stars using a field steering mirrors/ dichroics 40".
-The dichroic for splitting light the NGS sensor will be the same as the dichroic for splitting light for the TWFS.
-Since the TWFS and the NGS sensor are never used simultaneously, it is easiest to use the same articulated dichoric as the first field steering mirror.
-The NGS and TWFS can share the 1st of the pick off assembly.
-This one may need to be articulated.
-There are 2 different cameras to serve as the TWFS and the NGSWFS.
-I would not recommend using the NGS WFS as the TWFS for the following reasons: 1.
-NGS sensors are built for speed (low RON but significant dark current).
+The NGS sensor is to be positioned in the narrow field and will be equipped to pick off stars using a field steering mirrors/ dichroics over a 40" field of regard.
+The dichroic for splitting light the NGS sensor will be the same as that for splitting light for the TWFS.
+Since the TWFS and the NGS sensor are never to be used simultaneously, it is easiest to use the same articulated dichoric as the first field steering mirror.
+The NGS WFS and the TWFS are envisioned as separate cameras, instead of the TWFS being a role played by a 5x5 lenslet option of the NGS HOWFS, for the following reasons:

+1. NGS sensors are built for speed (low RON but significant dark current).
 Even though they are at -20 deg.
-C ambient, this may be an issue.
+C ambient, this will be an issue.
 We don't have exact DC #s for the CCID56 detectors.